AltaPay/plugin-magento1/README.md

 	- Order not saved and exception is thrown if quote is not converted into order

 2.11.1

-* Bug fixtures:
+* Bug fixes:
     - Broken credit card token functionality
     - MobilePay orders created under certain situations cannot be captured from the admin panel

 2.11.0

-* Improvements:
+* Improvement:
-    - Added support for discounts with fixed amount coupons
+    - Added support for discounts when coupon with fixed amount
-* Bug fixtures:
+* Bug fixes:
     - Capture failing on certain orders created with MobilePay
     - Partial captures failing when compensation amount involved
     - Email with successful order not sent when only notification callback is triggered